plastic-labs/tutor-gpt/README.md

 works [here](https://blog.plasticlabs.ai/blog/Theory-of-Mind-Is-All-You-Need).

 The hosted version of `tutor-gpt` is called [Bloom](https://bloombot.ai) as a nod to Benjamin Bloom's Two Sigma Problem.
-You can try the web version at [chat.bloombot.ai](https://chat.bloombot.ai) or you can join our [Discord](https://discord.gg/bloombotai) to try out our implementation for free (while our OpenAI spend lasts 😄).

 Alternatively, you can run your own instance of the bot by following the instructions below.